partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 # Installation and Setup

-This chapter will guide you through installing PartiQL Beamline and setting up your development environment.
+This chapter will guide you through installing Beamline and setting up your development environment.
-PartiQL Beamline is written in Rust, so we'll cover both building from source and using pre-built binaries when available.
+Beamline is written in Rust, so we weill cover both building from source and using pre-built binaries when available.

 ## Prerequisites

-Before installing PartiQL Beamline, ensure you have the following prerequisites:
+Before installing Beamline, ensure you have the following prerequisites:

 ### Required

-- **Rust Toolchain**: PartiQL Beamline requires Rust 1.70 or later
+- **Rust Toolchain**: Beamline requires Rust 1.70 or later
 - **Git**: For cloning the repository
 - **Command Line Access**: Terminal or command prompt